EstebanSuarezCalvo/SO/processes.md

     - The algorithm is implemented on a running system to be evaluated
     - Data obtained correspondt o actual processes in a real system
     - The mere implantation of some specific algorithm in a running system can condition user behaviour so that the results thus obtained may be not as *authentic* as they should

+### Scheduling algorithms

+#### Non preemptive algorithms

+##### Non preemptive: priorities

+*Priority is a numeric value used to decide whether a process gets to use CPU before other processes.*

+Depending on how they are asigned, priorities can be:
+- **Internal**: Assigned by the O.S. from information on the process
+- **External**: Assigned by the users or the System Administration
+- **Mixed**: Combination of internal and external

+Priorities can also be considered:
+- **Static**: the priority of a process does not change (unless the system administrator or some user explicitly changes it)
+- **Dynamic**: the system recalculates the processes' priorities

+In non preentive priority scheduling, when the process in CPU voluntarily relenquishes CPU, the scheduler selects the highest priority process among all ready to run processes.

+The main drawback is that a process with low priority waits forever.
+This problem is usually solved with dynamic priorities.

+##### First-Come-First-Served (FCFS)

+Pros:
+- Easy to Implement.
+A FIFO queue is enough
+- Fair

+Cons:
+- Drawback: risk of low throughput; "convoy" effect

+##### Shortest Job First (SJF)

+- Only theoretical usage, it needs to know beforehand the length of the CPU burts.

+- Produces the shortest turnaround times with various processes arriving simoultaneously

+- When two CPU bursts are the same lenght FCFS is used

+- This algorithm produces the **best possible** results (unless the processes appear at different times)

+#### Preemptive algorithms

+##### Preemptive: priorities

+- When a process with higher priority than the one in CPU becomes ready, it takes the CPU from the one using it, which goes into the *preempted state (ready to run)*.

+##### Shortest Remaining Time First (SRTF)

+- It is the preemptive implementation of SJF

+- Every time new jobs appear ready, their CPU bursts are compared with the remaining time of the one in CPU

+- If one of the new jobs has a CPU burts shorter than the remaining time of the one in CPU, the new job gets the CPU

+##### Round-Robin (RR)

+- Each process has a time limit in its CPU time called quantum (q)

+- Ready to run processes are organiced in a FIFO queue

+- If A is executing and reaches the quantum, then a context switch occurs

+- The first process in the ready to run queue gets the CPU and A enters the queue

+- A timer takes care of waking up the scheduler

+Advantages:
+- Easy to implement
+- Fairness

+Drawback:
+- Finding the right *q* value

+##### Multilevel Queues

+A multilevel queue is an evolution from the priority scheduling.

+We have one queue for each priority level.
+Each queue can have its own scheduling algoritm

+### Real time scheduling